 Adjusted Estimates

 PET was performed by fitting a weighted-least-squares regression model predicting effect size as a linear function of the standard error with weights inversely proportional to the square of the standard error.
 PEESE was also performed, predicting effect size as a quadratic function of the standard error and using similar weights.
-All meta-regressions were performed using the metafor package for R (Viechtbauer, 2010), using the rma() function to fit a weighted random-effects model with an additive error term.
+Egger tests, PET, and PEESE were performed using the metafor package for R (Viechtbauer, 2010), using the rma() function to fit a weighted random-effects model with an additive error term.
 Models were fitted via restricted maximum-likelihood (REML) estimation, per package defaults.
 Effect sizes are converted from Fisher’s z to Pearson r for tables and discussion.

 For p-curve, we used the R code behind version 3.0 of the online p-curve app (Simonsohn et al., 2014a), entering a t-value and degrees of freedom parameter for each relevant study.
 This code provides estimates in terms of Cohen’s d.
 We converted these to Pearson r for consistency of presentation, using the formula r = dd2+4.
 Full p-curve output from the online p-curve.com application is available in the supplementary materials